-A draft Implementation Plan has been prepared and will be considered by Council in 2022.
-This plan will outline implementation details for all actions contained in the LHS, including the above actions relating to this draft PP.
+A draft Implementation Plan will be prepared by end of 2022.
+This plan will outline implementation details for all actions contained in the LHS, including the above actions relating to this PP.

 In accordance with the requirements contained in the DPE's approval of the LHS, a summary of development approvals for dual occupancies and semi-detached dwellings in the Bayside LGA over the last five years, and forecast future approvals, has been prepared, and is included later in this report.